International Student Handbook

 If you are planning to stay in Norway for more than 1 year, you will automatically become a member of the Norwegian National Insurance Scheme (Folketrygden).
 This means that you are entitled to health services in Norway, and you pay the same, moderate fees, as the Norwegian citizens.

+If your stay in Norway is between 3-12 months, you should apply for a voluntary membership in the Norwegian National Insurance Scheme.
 Please notice that the Norwegian National Insurance Scheme is not valid during your trip to and from Norway.
-It also does not cover any medical costs if you visit other countries during your stay.
+It also does not cover any medical costs during leisure trips to other countries, or repatriation to your home country in case of medical emergency.
+Therefore it is recommended to consider an additional, private health insurance.

 Read more here: Membership of the National Insurance Scheme - nav.no.